seed-rs/seed/README.md

 </script>
 ```
 The `delete WebAssembly.instantiateStreaming;` line is an unsavory hack, but without it,
-only a handfull of dev servers will work.
-Eg the Rust crate [https](https://crates.io/crates/https)
-works, but Python's [http.server](https://docs.python.org/3/library/http.server.html), webpack's dev server, and opening the html file directly will fail with a MIME
+Most dev servers, and opening the html file directly won't work.
+If you'd like to avoid this,
-type error.
-Do not use this line in production.
+delete that line, install
+[Python](https://www.python.org/downloads/), and run `python server.py`.
+This
+file is included in the quickstart repo, and in each example folder.
+It's a shim
+that allows Python's dev server to work with the WASM mime type.
+Linux users may have
+to run `python3 server.py`.

 The quickstart repo includes this file, but you will need to rename the two
 occurances of `appname`.
 (If your project name has a hyphen, use an underscore instead here) You will eventually need to modify this file to